Fraser's Hill: Telecommunications

 As the population declined, so did newspaper sales and they became unavailable in town.
 Residents have to rely on television, the Internet, or read online newspapers to learn the latest news from around the world.

 A UHF microwave base known as Kuala Lumpur–Fraser’s Hill was constructed in January 1971 that allowed wireless communication between Fraser’s Hill, Kuala Lumpur and the rest of the country.
 A digital television radio tower was constructed in Fraser’s Hill in 2017 that allowed residents in certain parts of the Pahang area near Fraser’s Hill to receive digital terrestrial television service provided by MYTV Broadcasting.
 In addition, several radio towers belonging to Telekom Malaysia, Maxis and Celcom were also installed in Fraser’s Hill which provides a mobile network to residents and visitors to Fraser’s Hill.

-RTM launched 4 radio stations in Fraser's Hill such as Radio Klasik FM 90.9MHz, Nasional FM 106.2MHz, Ai FM 97.1MHz and Pahang FM 102.2MHz to cover Raub and Lurah Bilut where are a blind spot area of Gunung Ulu Kali coverage.
+RTM launched 4 radio stations in Fraser's Hill such as Radio Klasik FM 90.9 MHz, Nasional FM 106.2 MHz, Ai FM 97.1 MHz and Pahang FM 102.2 MHz to cover Raub and Lurah Bilut where are a blind spot area of Gunung Ulu Kali coverage.